 If you do not want all of the text boxes to align together, you can choose only the boxes you do.
 To do this, hold down on the CTRL key and then click on each box you want to align.
 One click will include an annotation into the selection, clicking it again will exclude it.

-This allows you to work with forms that have multiple text entries on a single line that you do not want to be aligned to the left.
+This allows you to work with forms that have multiple text entries on a single line that you do not want to be

 This could cause them to layer on top of each other.